-• A Variable (Class: Variable) constitutes a super class to the following classes: ThingProperty, OperationInput, OperationOutput, OperationState, InputDataPoint, OutputDataPoint, SimpleTypeVariable.
-Its members are entities that store some data (e.g. integers, text, etc., or structured data) that can change over time.
-These data of the Variable usually describe some real-world Aspects (e.g. a temperature) and can have MetaData (e.g. units, precision, etc.)
+• A Variable (Class: Variable) constitutes a super class to the following classes: ThingProperty, OperationInput, OperationOutput, InputDataPoint, OutputDataPoint.
+Additionally, class:Variable is the disjoint union of classes: SimpleTypeVariable and StructuredTypeVariable, i.e. any member of class:Variable is also member of either SimpleTypeVariable or StructuredTypeVariable.

+The members of class: Variable are entities that store some data (e.g. integers, text, etc., or structured data) that can change over time.
+These data of the Variable usually describe some real-world Aspects (e.g. a temperature) and can have MetaData (e.g. units, precision, etc.).

 - hasMetaData (range Class: MetaData)

 - describes (range Class: Aspect)

-- hasSubStructure (range Class: Variable)
+- hasConversion (range Class: VariableConversion)